• Home

 Share on FacebookShare on Twitter

-Recognizing the imminent threat posed by the advent of powerful quantum computers, Canada has unveiled a comprehensive and ambitious timeline to safeguard its critical government systems through a nationwide transition to post-quantum cryptography (PQC).
+Recognizing the imminent threat posed by the advent of powerful quantum computers, Canada has unveiled a complete and ambitious timeline to safeguard its critical government systems through a nationwide transition to post-quantum cryptography (PQC).
 This proactive strategy, detailed in a roadmap released by the Canadian Centre for Cyber Security (Cyber Centre), sets clear milestones through 2035, aiming to fortify federal IT infrastructure against decryption by future quantum machines.

 The move comes as experts warn that malicious actors may already be engaged in a “harvest now, decrypt later” strategy, collecting currently encrypted sensitive data with the intent to decrypt it once quantum computing capabilities mature.
 The Communications Security Establishment Canada (CSE) assesses that a quantum computer capable of breaking many current cryptographic standards could emerge as early as the 2030s.